Awadhoot-1/StringsAPK/README.md

 ## Introduction

-StringsAPK is a cross-platform tool that aids a penetration tester to find intresting strings inside an APK file, thus aiding the static code analysis process during android app penetration testing.
+StringsAPK is a cross-platform tool that aids a penetration tester to find intresting strings inside of an APK file, thus aiding the static code analysis process during android app penetration testing.

 ## Installation